This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Companies are required to achieve at least one of the following objectives to fall under this category:

-- increase their annual Emiratisation quotas at least three times above the target
+• raise the Emiratisation rate at least three times above the target.

-As a reward, The MoHRE will set work permit fees at a maximum of AED 250 for two years.
+The MoHRE will set work permit fees at a maximum of AED 250 for two years as a reward.
 Employees from the UAE and the GCC will not be charged these fees.

 Category 2